Skip to content

-Environment variables in Windows 10
+How to create an Environment variables in Windows

 Environment variables

-Environment variables are strings that contain information such as drive, path, or file name, etc. They control the behavior of various programs.
 Below is a list of some environment variables compiled.
 An environment variable is a dynamic “object” on a computer, containing an editable value, which may be used by one or more software programs in Windows.
-Environment variables help programs know what directory to install files in, where to store temporary files, and where to find user profile settings.

-In Windows, there are basically, two types of environment variables .: user environment variables (set for each user) and system environment variables (set for everyone).
+In Windows, there are basically, two types of environment variables: user environment variables (set for each user) and system environment variables (set for everyone).
 By default, a child process inherits the environment variables of its parent process

 User Environment variables:

-System Environment Variables: Here only the system admin(s) can modify it.
+Furthermore, this can be modified by both the users and administrator.
+While the System Environment Variables: Here only the system admin(s) can modify it.

 Windows 10